 In section 4.1 we validate our approach to model evaluation by deliberately perturbing the correspondences in models built using manual annotation to establish correspondence.
-In section 4.3 we use our method of evaluation to compare models built using non-rigid registration [14, 11] and our own minimum description length approach.
+In section 4.3 we use a method of evaluation to compare models built using non-rigid registration [14, 11] and the minimum description length groupwise registration approach of Twining et al.